RealTimeLogic/LSP-Examples/SQLite/Shared-Connection/README.md

 # SQLite Shared Connection Example

 This is the companion example for the [Lua-SQLite and LSP Considerations](http://realtimelogic.com/ba/doc/?url=luasql-lsp-considerations.html) tutorial.
+See the tutorial [Understanding SQLITE_BUSY](https://activesphere.com/blog/2018/12/24/understanding-sqlite-busy) for a detailed explanation on SQLite locking.

 Run the example, using the Mako Server, as follows: